 Every month, AJKD features an image-based Quiz that tests readers’ acumen in resolving a diagnostic or therapeutic dilemma.
-This feature is overseen by Education Editor Stanley Goldfarb and Deputy Editor Jeffrey S. Berns.
+This feature is overseen by Deputy Editor Jeffrey S. Berns.
 All Quizzes are freely available in an online collection at AJKD.org.

 To recognize fellowship programs’ educational mission, AJKD will be using its popular Quiz feature to highlight Nephrology Fellowship programs when an author is a Nephrology Fellow.
 To participate, Fellowship Program Directors mentor fellows in submitting prospective Quizzes and work with them to address revision requests.
 If a Quiz is accepted for publication, the Program Director is encouraged to include a brief description of the fellowship program.